loicginoux/rails_performance_test/README.md

 - I chose Active Record for interacting with the db, Datamapper seems to be a better choice for performances but it isn't well supported among other gems.
 This can be something to dig more to improve performances.
 - hardware wasn't the focus on this exercice but implementing a load balancer and working with several databases will increase performances in the real world.
-- In real conditions I would have gone with a NoSQL database like MongoDB instead of SQL.
-This is quicker and scale really well when working with a lot of data.
-I was going to use it but the exercice advised to use MySQL. interesting article: http://www.slideshare.net/jrosoff/scalable-event-analytics-with-mongodb-ruby-on-rails
+- A NoSQL database like MongoDB instead of MySQL would have been another good choice as it is designed to scale really easily when working with high volume data. interesting article: http://www.slideshare.net/jrosoff/scalable-event-analytics-with-mongodb-ruby-on-rails
 - more benchmarking and profiling (http://www.dan-manges.com/blog/rails-performance-tuning-workflow)
 - adjusting MySQL configuration would help as well.
-- use a Sphinx search server for searching
+- use of Elastic Search for searching
 - write more performance tests